 Regional Board Examination

-The North East Regional Board Examination is the next examination that you must pass prior to licensure as a Registered Dental Hygienist in Michigan.
+The Commission on Dental Competency Assessments is the next examination that you must pass prior to licensure as a Registered Dental Hygienist in Michigan.
 It consists of a Computer Simulated Clinical Examination (CSCE) and a Patient Treatment Clinical Examination (PTCS).
-The NERB also offers examinations in Local Anesthesia for Dental Hygienists and Nitrous Oxide for Dental Hygienists that you must pass if you wish to administer local anesthesia or nitrous oxide in Michigan.
+The CDCA also offers examinations in Local Anesthesia for Dental Hygienists and Nitrous Oxide for Dental Hygienists that you must pass if you wish to administer local anesthesia or nitrous oxide in Michigan.

 Take the CSCE at the following Michigan Prometric test centers: